-“The enemy” in the covid ward: Not all Israelis happy to treat a Palestinian leader
+‘The enemy’ in the covid ward: Some Israelis oppose treating a Palestinian leader

 “Treating one of the country’s foremost enemies should serve as a reminder to the public of what is possible when it comes to social responsibility,” commentator Maayan Jaffe-Hoffman wrote in the Jerusalem Post.

 Erekat has been at the center of Palestinian politics and diplomacy for decades, playing key negotiating roles at talks in Madrid, Oslo, Washington and other landmark moments in the long-stalemated conflict.
-He is a determined proponent of an independent Palestinian state and one one of Palestinian Authority President Mahmoud Abbas’s closest allies.
+He is a determined proponent of an independent Palestinian state and one of Palestinian Authority President Mahmoud Abbas’s closest allies.

 Erekat’s illness comes at a tense moment between the two sides.
 The Palestinians cut off all security and financial cooperation with the Israeli government to protest Prime Minister Benjamin Netanyahu’s avowed plans to annex settlements in the West Bank.
 The freeze continues even though annexation was shelved as part of Israel’s diplomatic accord with the United Arab Emirates.